cjaron03/canvas-and-clay/docs/archive/fix-test-api-button.md

-# Fixing the “Test API” Button
+# Fixing the "Test API" Button - COMPLETED

+**Status**: Fixed in commit 3480546 - "Enable CORS for API routes and document Test API fix (#30)"

-Use this guide when the frontend “Test API” button silently fails after a fresh setup.
+Use this guide when the frontend "Test API" button silently fails after a fresh setup.
 The underlying issue is that the Flask backend does not expose the permissive CORS headers needed by the SvelteKit frontend when running on different ports.

 ## Prerequisites
 - You can run the project with `docker compose up` from `infra/`.